 Country living is reflected in the rustic charm inside.
 Simple, sturdy wooden furniture (well-worn dining tables, four-poster beds and capacious wooden chests) sit comfortably on original tiled floors, next to large traditional fireplaces (in some apartments) and exposed original brickwork.
 All kitchens are thoughtfully stocked, and there are enough utensils and chairs for the number of people in each house.
 In the summer, the rooms are blissfully cool thanks to thick stone walls and small windows; in the autumn and winter, they're cosy and snug, with open fires (in some apartments).
 Don't expect a luxurious finish, but know that all the bathrooms are modern and surprisingly stylish.

-Doderi is a typical Tuscan hilltop farmhouse split into 3 apartments, sharing a larger pool that has panoramic views of the farmland and beyond.
+Doderi is a typical Tuscan hilltop farmhouse split into 3 apartments.
 It's a 20-minute walk from a lake, and surrounded by fruit and olive trees.
-All 3 apartments have their own outdoor dining space - we particularly liked the covered terrace and elevated views from Doderi Alto, where we stayed in 2013.
+There's also a small house called Doderino in the garden - perfect for couples after complete seclusion.
+All Doderi guests share a large pool that has panoramic views of the farmland and beyond, and each accommodation has its own outdoor dining space - we particularly liked the covered terrace and elevated views from Doderi Alto, where we stayed during one of our revisits.